raxcodes/rax-vscode-dark-theme/README.md

 - **Customized Syntax Highlighting:** Enjoy a thoughtful syntax highlighting scheme that makes different code elements stand out.

-- **Dark Mode Ready:** Aristo is optimized for dark mode, ensuring a seamless experience for users who prefer a darker theme.
+- **Dark Mode Ready:** Glowing Forest is optimized for dark mode, ensuring a seamless experience for users who prefer a darker theme.

 - **Vibrant Accents:** The accent colors add a touch of vibrancy to the UI, making your coding environment more visually appealing.